-Father sentenced for murder of eight-year-old daughter
+Father to be sentenced for murder of eight-year-old daughter

 -

-Father sentenced for murder of eight-year-old daughter
+Father to be sentenced for murder of eight-year-old daughter

 A father is due to be sentenced for murdering his eight-year-old daughter moments after dragging her away from her mother into his home.